2017 Route Around Australia

 Marlborough 107 free camp at the back of the pub

-St Lawrence 83kms a beautiful community camp lots of animals birdlife.
+St Lawrence 83kms is a beautiful community camp with lots of animals and birdlife.

 Clairview 42kms it was lovely to be at the beach- had a rest day